 After about two weeks of just being in shock, the client called about ten attorneys and even visited with three, but she hired Greg Hill & Associates.

-Greg met with the client and suggested she taken an online theft prevention course through Logan Services, which she did.
+Greg met with the client and suggested she take an online theft prevention course through Logan Services, which she did.
 He also requested a copy of her dentistry license and a copy of her resume to send to the Los Angeles Police Department and the Airport Courthouse District Attorney’s Office and the Los Angeles City Prosecutor’s Office.
 The client provided Greg a proof of completion of the Logan Services shoplifting prevention course, as well as her resume and her dentistry license.

 The client also prepared a short essay, only a half-page long, about why petty theft is a crime.